jordaneburton/weather-dashboard/README.md

 # weather-dashboard
-A weather dashboard that dynamically updates HTML and CSS
+A weather dashboard that dynamically updates HTML and CSS using JavaScript and OpenWeather API